Digital Scholarship @ UB: Getting Started

 This guide provides information and resources for finding support at UB for your digital work.
 For more information on digital scholarship and digital humanities tools and methodologies, plus resources for planning and sustaining digital projects, please visit the Digital Humanities research guide.

 Lockwood Library: Digital Scholarship Studio & Network

 We offer consultation on digital scholarship projects, using digital tools for research and web publishing, working with humanities and social sciences data, and more.
-Contact Rachel Starry for more information or to schedule an appointment!
+Contact Stacy Snyder for more information or to schedule an appointment.

 Digital Scholarship Library Workshops

-Please visit the Workshops & Events page for more information about 2019-2020 library workshops on digital tools for research and teaching.
+Please visit the Workshops & Events page for more information about current and past library workshops on digital tools for research and teaching.